To make your makeup photography as striking as possible, there are a few important makeup tips you should be aware of.

 Makeup looks very different in real life than it does in pictures.
 Not knowing how to apply makeup correctly will make your photos look flat and uninteresting.

-1. Use Natural Light to Make Every Colour Stand Out
+1. Makeup Photography: Using Natural Light to Make Every Color Stand Out

 Artificial light has a way of making skin tone textures and makeup look unflattering.
 If used incorrectly, it will brighten your image in all the wrong ways.